SystemSpace/Compendium/compendium.rst

 What ailments do you know of are reflective of issues with the soul?
   Everything that we classify as a mental disease might be soulful.

+Is split-personality disorder or DID a human illness or is it due to the fracturing of the soul in Life?
+  Could be both frankly, seems like a more soulful thing though.

+If someone has two personalities, could they split their soul somehow such that one body gets one personality and another body gets the other personality?
+  Depends on how uniform the fracture is.

 Is deja-vu a Life glitch, or something else?
   Usually a missynchronization between soul memories and brain memories.